ulthiel/Champ/Readme.md

 ## Downloading and running

-You need a [Magma](http://magma.maths.usyd.edu.au/magma/) version of at least 2.19 (current version is 2.26 and CHAMP is tested with 2.25) and the Magma executable needs to be in your system PATH (so that you can start Magma by calling ```magma`` in the terminal).
-CHAMP comes with a large database (~350MB) containing data about complex reflection groups and rational Cherednik algebras that is necessary for full functionality.
-This database is stored with [Git Large File Storage](https://git-lfs.github.com).
+You need a [Magma](http://magma.maths.usyd.edu.au/magma/) version of at least 2.19 (current version is 2.26 and CHAMP is tested with 2.25) and the Magma executable needs to be in your system PATH so that you can start Magma by calling ``magma`` in the terminal.
+CHAMP has an accompanying database containing data about complex reflection groups and rational Cherednik algebras that is necessary for full functionality.
+This database is stored as a [separate repository](https://gitlab.rhrk.uni-kl.de/ulthiel/champ-db) with [Git Large File Storage](https://git-lfs.github.com) on my university's Git server to prevent Github's bandwidth limit on LFS storage.

 So, to get CHAMP and the database you can either:

-* Download the [latest release](https://github.com/ulthiel/champ/releases/latest) of CHAMP along with the database DB.zip from the release assets and *replace* the folder DB in the CHAMP directory (which just consists of LFS file pointers) by what is extracted from this archive.
+* Download the [latest source](https://github.com/ulthiel/Champ/archive/refs/heads/master.zip) (more up to date) or the [latest release](https://github.com/ulthiel/champ/releases/latest) (more stable) of CHAMP.
+Do the same with the [database](https://gitlab.rhrk.uni-kl.de/ulthiel/champ-db) and place the database as the folder "Champ-DB" inside the CHAMP directory.
-* Clone the Git repository.
+* Clone the CHAMP repository via ``git clone https://github.com/ulthiel/champ`` and then inside the CHAMP directory clone the Git LFS database via ``git clone https://gitlab.rhrk.uni-kl.de/ulthiel/champ-db Champ-DB``.
 To this end, you need to install the Git LFS extension first as described [here](https://git-lfs.github.com).
-Then you can do the usual ```git clone https://github.com/ulthiel/champ``` and the database will be cloned as well.

 You can then run CHAMP via ```./champ```: